sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 - Gun-Yu flood (10 days sun)
 	- prolonged 22 year flood implies this event began from S1 -> S2
-	- implies some kind of non-simplicity in the rotation.
-This would be explained by China rotating during the winter solstice (it would move towards the arctic) but this doesn't line up with the spring timeline of Exodus
+	- implies some kind of non-simplicity in the rotation, as in a temporary confusion until the Earth converges on the new orbital axis.
+This could be explained by China rotating during the winter solstice (it would move towards the arctic) but this doesn't line up with the spring timeline of Exodus
 - Exodus
 	- spring
 - Phaethon (1 day no sun)
 - Peru (Inca) myths (24 hours sun)
+	- Montesinos timeline records 24 hours of Sun *some time after* invaders were destroyed by heavenly fire, which makes me think this occurred during S2 -> S1
 - Joshua (Sun frozen low on horizon)
     - Assuming this was from the Mediterranean region, this is well within bounds of the ECDO model - rotating north along the sunrise boundary

 Due to the temporal sequentiality between Exodus and Joshua, I believe this event can be organized the following way:
-- S1 to S2: Exodus (spring), Gun-Yu (daytime)
+- S1 to S2: Exodus (spring), Gun-Yu (daytime), Phaethon (nighttime)
+	- Phaethon's 1 day of no Sun would have had to occur during the flip to S2 since when going back to S1, it's between the Levant and Peru, which both experienced extended Sun
-- S2 to S1: Joshua (morning)
+- S2 to S1: Joshua (morning), Peru 24 hours of Sun
+	- this actually makes sense because after the rotation, Peru is 120 degrees east of the Levant

 ## Velikovsky